GitBolt/axiol/DOCS.md

 Help commands: ```.help extras``` </br>
 <img src="https://cdn.discordapp.com/attachments/843519647055609856/866561999680438332/unknown.png" width=280> </br>
 This is not a plugin but some extra commands which are also useful. </br>

-#### .embed \<channel>
-  Use this command to create an embed!
-These embeds are not useful right now which means you would need to create new embed everytime, if you wish to not set anything which Axiol asks then just type `skip`.
-As you keep going on, the original embed becomes the preview therefore edits itself to the embed you are creating after each step.
-This will be the proccess:
-  - You would need to set the colour, either you can react to one of the colour circle emojis or react to the paint brush emoji to set a custom hex, when you are done press the continue emoji at the last (not compulsary, can be skipped with the default color)
-  - Axiol will ask for title (compulsary, title is required)
-  - Axiol will ask for descrption (not compulsary, can be skipped by typing 'skip')
-  - Axiol will ask for thumbnail, a file or link can be used; only static images (pngs, jpgs etc) supported (not compulsary, can be skipped)
-  - The embed is ready to be sent!
-However you are free to add fields, footer, image and author by reacting to the respective emojis in the new embed sent, at this point you will see a [tick](https://cdn.discordapp.com/emojis/847850079968559175.png?v=1) emoji in your original embed (which became the preview) just click on the tick emoji to send it to the channel which you defined at the beginning when using the command!

-#### .avatar \<user>
-  Shows the avatar or profile picture as many say of the user!
-Notice that it's user not member which means avatar of anyone from discord whether they are in server or not can be viewed.

 #### .stats
   Shows the server stats!
 If the [Verification](#Verification) is enabled then number of members which are not verified is also shown.